Can Stress Permanently Damage Your Skin? How Stress Impacts Eczema, Rashes, and Common Dermatological Conditions—Especially for Black Skin

 Courtesy of Pexels.com

 Stress is an inevitable part of life, especially with everything going on in the world.
-In 2025, people are dealing with a wide range of stressors from climate change and political unrest to the rising cost of living and natural disasters.
-A recent study from the American Psychological Association reported 62 percent of adults felt overwhelmed by stress in daily life.
+In 2025, people are dealing with a wide range of stressors—from climate change and political unrest to the rising cost of living and natural disasters.
+A recent study from the American Psychological Association reported that 62 percent of adults felt overwhelmed by stress in daily life.
 Social media and the rapid spread of information can also contribute to heightened anxiety, making it difficult to escape the constant stream of stress-inducing news.

 BlackLove.com Related Articles: